wilsonmar/wilsonmar.github.io/_posts/2021-06-04-azure-machine-learning.md

    ### Study the code

+   The AI-102 and DP-100 both focus on coding.

 1. <a target="_blank" href="https://docs.microsoft.com/en-us/learn/modules/explore-analyze-data-with-python/3-knowledge-check">QUIZ</a>:

    * What does <strong>NumPy.shape (2,20)</strong> tell you about the elements in the array?<br />
    A tuple whose elements give the lengths of the corresponding array dimensions.
    The array is two dimensional, with each dimension having 20 elements.

-1. To better study the Python coding, clone the repo to your local machine so you can do searches easier.
+1. To better study the Python coding, clone the repo to your local machine so you can use your editor's Find features.

 1. Make a change and run again to see the impact.